-This CAEP-accredited program produces the most English, Secondary Education graduates in the state.
+This NCATE-accredited program produces the most English, Secondary Education graduates in the state.
 It also has an excellent placement record.
-It is designed for students who want to teach high school English, although majors often go on to graduate school or other professional schools in areas such as law or medicine.
-Some also become professors of education.
+It is designed for students who want to teach high school English, although majors often go on to graduate school in English or other professional schools in areas such as law, medicine or education.

-The training is rigorous, preparing future teachers who are broad in their thinking, well informed about theory and practice, and concerned about diversity, community and their ongoing professional growth.
+The preparation for English education is rigorous so future teachers become broad in their thinking, well informed about theory and practice, and concerned about diversity, community and their ongoing professional growth.
 Graduates also experience success and flexibility in careers as diverse as writing, publishing, journalism, broadcasting and marketing, as well as educational administration, law, business, library and information science, health care, politics and more.

-Graduate School: Students who choose to continue their education have gone on to graduate programs at the following schools:
+Graduate School: Those who have furthered their education have been employed by numerous universities and colleges that include Wake Forest, Clemson, Millikin University and others.
+Students who choose to continue their education have gone on to programs at the following schools: